ENR FutureTech: Time to Get Comfortable Sharing Building Project Data

-The first day of FutureTech in San Francisco brought together several speakers from the venture capital, consulting and design and construction industries, all of whom delivered a similar message: That the design and construction industries must become more efficient to deliver smarter, connected, and more sustainable buildings.
+The first day of FutureTech in San Francisco, June 30, brought together several speakers from the venture capital, consulting and design and construction industries, all of whom delivered a similar message: That the design and construction industries must become more efficient to deliver smarter, connected, and more sustainable buildings.

 "Construction is the last major sector of the economy not to be transformed by technology.
 It is very disconnected.
 We’ve crossed the threshold where half the people in the world live in cities," according to Keynote Speaker Jesse DeVitte, managing partner of venture capital firm Borealis Ventures.
 "Increasing demand will require that design, construction and operation of the built environment becomes dramatically more efficient.
 Technology is the catalyst to drive this quest for efficiency through the entire design-build-operate continuum."